 In current developments, the concept of SERS is shown to extend to two-photon excitation in several analytical applications already, and SEHRS signals of both reporters or tags and biological molecules can be used for sensing and imaging.
-This includes more efficient pH sensors^{611,809,826} and the ability of trace detection810 by reporter species.
-The advantages of two-photon excitation, together with the strong confinement of SEHRS as plasmonic effect to nanoscopic volumes, led to the development of SEHRS for vibrational imaging and microscopy.
-S11 Surface-enhanced hyper Raman scattering signals from cultured cells can be obtained obtained obtained of imaging, and constitute a tool to characterize their microscopic heterogeneity, in particular in combination with SERS.
+This includes more efficient pH sensors 608,806,823 and the ability of trace detection807 by reporter species.
+The advantages of twophoton excitation, together with the strong confinement of SEHRS as plasmonic effect to nanoscopic volumes, led to the development of SEHRS for vibrational imaging and microscopy.
+808 Surface-enhanced hyper Raman scattering signals from cultured cells can be obtained 795,809 and used for imaging, and they constitute a tool to characterize their microscopic heterogeneity, in particular, in combination with SERS.
 Two-photon excitation enables the use of NIR excitation wavelengths.
 Biological samples such as live cells will profit from better propagation of the NIR photons through tissues and low phototoxicity.
-The high enhancement obtained with the gold nanostructures renders them a useful tool in future analytical applications of SEHRS in biological samples, due to low nanotoxicity.
-As a first example, characterization of gold-based multifunctional drug carriers for tricyclic antidepressants has been achieved by a combination of SEHRS and SERS.
-The summary, as two-photon excited SERS, SEHRS will provide additional vibrational information and better characterization of molecules and materials, in combination with the advantages of NIR excitation and the high lateral resolution of plasmonics-based spectroscopy.
+The high enhancement obtained with the gold nanostructures 585 renders them a useful tool in future analytical applications of SEHRS in biological samples, due to low nanotoxicity.
+As a first example, characterization of goldbased multifunctional drug carriers for tricyclic antidepressants has been achieved by a combination of SEHRS and SERS.804 In summary, as two-photon excited SERS, SEHRS will provide additional vibrational information and better characterization of molecules and materials, in combination with the advantages of NIR excitation and the high lateral resolution of plasmonicsbased spectroscopy.